Indian Singaporeans: Hinduism in Singapore

-Although temples may be historically associated with certain communities, Hindu temples in Singapore are open to all regardless or language, caste or religion (non-Hindus may visit the temples).
+Although temples may be historically associated with certain communities, Hindu temples in Singapore are open to all regardless of language, caste or religion (non-Hindus may visit the temples).
 A unique feature of Hinduism in Singapore is the fact that a noticeable number of non-Indians, usually Buddhist Chinese, do participate in a variety of Hindu activities, including praying to Hindu deities, donating money to the temple funds and participating in Hindu festivals like the fire-walking ceremony, and Thaipusam.

 The most visible Hindu festivals in Singapore are Deepavali and Thaipusam.
 Minor celebrations include the Fire walking festival and Hindu temple chariot processions.
 Deepavali is a national public holiday in Singapore.
 For a month before it, the Little India district is decorated with ornamental fairy lights.
 Bazaars are held in different parts of the district, with stalls selling religious paraphernalia, greeting cards, food, decorations, clothes, etc. Deepavali day itself is marked with a ritual bath and prayers in the morning, followed by feasting and visits to family and friends.

 Thaipusam is celebrated prominently in Singapore, Malaysia and other countries with large Tamil populations.
 As a penance, participants carry 'kavadis' along a processional route.
 Some men carry kavadis attached to their bodies via hooks and spears that pierce their skin.
 Thaipusam is the only time when major Singapore roads are closed for a religious procession.
 The festival is a major religious and urban event, drawing thousands of devotees, supporters and onlookers.